eliminmax/tiny-clear-elf/mips64el/README.md

 If you save the disassembly to `clear.S`, you'll need to do the following to reassemble it:

-*I'm using the same technique I hacked together for the mipsel architecture, but this time, it has 10 bytes of padding, rather than 14.*

 ```sh
 # On non-mips64el Debian systems with binutils-mips64el-linux-gnuabi64 installed, this will ensure
 # the appropriate binutils versions are first in the PATH.